AviSassoon/todo-app/Readme.md

 # TODO App

-This repository contains two microservices as part of the TODO App system:
+This repository contains two backend services and a frontend application that constitute the TODO App system:

 1. **Todo Service**: This is the core service that manages all the CRUD operations of TODOs.
 It provides APIs to create, update, read, and delete TODOs.